TITLE: Resident Assistant

 Knowledge, Skills, and Abilities

 Applicants must show knowledge of the University and the residence hall system, of University and Residence Life policies and procedures, and of the Hall Council and its functions.
-Applicants must also have the following abilities: to communicate well in group and individual situations; to establish rapport with a wide variety of people; to organize activities to meet specific established goals; and to quickly evaluate crisis situations and respond appropriately.
+Applicants must also have the following abilities: to communicate well in group and individual situations; to establish rapport with a wide variety of people; to design and implement experiences to meet specific established goals; and to quickly evaluate crisis situations and respond appropriately.

 Required Duties and Responsibilities